-• Riverine flooding happens because of heavy precipitation or snow melt runoff and most commonly impacts the Big Blue River, Elkhorn River, Loup River, Platte River, and Missouri River.
-It can go on for several days or even weeks.

-• Ice jam flooding occurs throughout the state, mostly impacting the Loup and Platte Rivers.

-• Precipitation and flooding in Nebraska reached historic levels in 2019, especially in the Missouri River Basin.
-A report produced by the High Plains Regional Climate Center at the University of Nebraska at Lincoln indicates Basin-wide precipitation has increased by about 8% since 1895 and is primarily linked to a 14% seasonal increase in river level in both the spring and autumn.

-• Dam Failure may be caused by extreme weather conditions.
+- Riverine flooding happens because of heavy precipitation or snow melt runoff and most commonly impacts the Big Blue River, Elkhorn River, Loup River, Platte River, and Missouri River.
+It can go on for several days or even weeks. - Ice jam flooding occurs throughout the state, mostly impacting the Loup and Platte Rivers. - Precipitation and flooding in Nebraska reached historic levels in 2019, especially in the Missouri River Basin.
+A report produced by the High Plains Regional Climate Center at the University of Nebraska at Lincoln indicates Basin-wide precipitation has increased by about 8% since 1895 and is primarily linked to a 14% seasonal increase in river level in both the spring and autumn. - Dam failure may be caused by extreme weather conditions.
 Nebraska closely monitors its dams, their ages, and conditions.
 As of this writing, nine dams were noted to be at risk.
-The map below from the 2021 SHMP illustrates the dams in poor condition.
+The 2021 SHMP includes a map illustrating the dams in poor condition and it is in section 2.11.1 of the full document as well.